How Gutters Help Protect Your Home’s Foundation

 Here are some examples:

-2. Wood rot: When the water overflows from your congested gutters or blocked gutters, it might not spill directly on the ground.
+- Wood rot: When the water overflows from your congested gutters or blocked gutters, it might not spill directly on the ground.
 Some of it may wash over the walls, which brings its own batch of problems.
-This excess moisture can lead to mold and mildew, as well as swollen and rotting wood.
+This excess moisture can lead to mildew growth and mold growth, as well as swollen and rotting wood.
 If this rotten wood is part of a support beam, then you’re looking at very serious structural problems in your home.

-4. Pest infestation problems: Rotten wood is a preferred snack of many types of insects that you definitely don’t want in your home.
+- Pest infestation problems: Rotten wood is a preferred snack of many types of insects that you definitely don’t want in your home.
 Termites and carpenter ants can do some serious structural damage to wooden houses, not to mention the costly pest control that you’ll have to hire in order to get rid of them.
+Standing water can also become a breeding ground for mosquitoes and other pests and fungi.

 Now that we have explained a few of the many scary problems that can originate from unkempt, clogged gutters, let’s take a look at the ways that properly functioning, clean gutters protect your home’s foundation.